-The proposed zoning will allow for the creation of new deed-restricted employee housing units within the Town of Vail, allowing Vail to remain economically competitive in attracting and maintaining a quality workforce.
+The proposed subdivision and zoning will allow for the creation of new deed-restricted employee housing units within the Town of Vail, allowing the Town of Vail to remain economically competitive in attracting and maintaining a quality workforce.

-The proposal is consistent with the goals and objectives of the various Town of Vail planning documents and helps to further one of Vail's critical needs: creating employee housing within the Town of Vail boundaries to ensure that Vail remains economically competitive.
+The subdivision proposal is consistent with the goals and objectives of the various Town of Vail planning documents and helps to further one of Vail's critical needs: creating employee housing within the Town of Vail boundaries to ensure that Vail remains economically competitive while simultaneously preserving the majority of the site as open space, another identified goal of the Town of Vail.
+That these two objectives can be met on privately-owned property within the Town of Vail boundaries furthers the goals and objectives of the various Town of Vail planning documents.